skeeto/skeeto.github.com/_posts/2020-09-25-w64devkit-Almost-Everything-You-Need.markdown

 there are two different assemblers available.
 Real time graphics?
 Use an operating system API like OpenGL, DirectX, or Vulkan.

-w64devkit *really is* nearly everything you need in a single, no nonsense, fully-*offline* package!
+w64devkit *really is* nearly everything you need in a [single, no nonsense, fully-*offline* package][cm]!
 It's difficult to emphasize this point as much as I'd like.
 When interacting with the broader software ecosystem, I often despair that [software development has lost its way][jb].
 This distribution is my way of carving out an escape from some